JulianAnalytics/Football/Apps/README.md

-# Team Connection Quiz
+# Player in Common - a football team connection quiz game

-A fun quiz game that challenges your knowledge of european football!
+A fun quiz game that challenges your knowledge of European football!
 Try to name players who have played for both of your selected teams.

 ## 🎮 Play Now